 What do participants do each day?

-- Set SMART goals for the week before the camp begins and post those on the group’s padlet.
+- Set SMART goals for the week before the camp begins and post those goals publicly.

-- Spend a few minutes meeting other campers in random breakout rooms discussing goals and plans for the day.
+- Spend a few minutes meeting other campers in discussing goals and plans for the day.

 - Experiment with the daily writing strategy or explore a resource shared by a Writing Center staff member.

-- Enjoy several blocks of uninterrupted writing time, if possible with their video feed on.
+- Enjoy several blocks of uninterrupted writing time.

 - Review and update their writing goals for the week.

-- Spend a longer time at the end of each writing period with a consistent breakout group to help build a supportive community of peers.
+- Spend a longer time at the end of each writing period reflecting on the process and developing a supportive community of peers.